System Design Space

 • Indexing raw data without cleanup, deduplication, and source version control.

-• Trying to fix quality only with prompts while ignoring retrieval quality and data freshness.
+• Trying to fix quality only through prompt wording while ignoring retrieval quality and data freshness.

 • Applying access control after generation instead of before context retrieval.